Lightning-AI/pytorch-lightning/docs/source-app/glossary/storage/drive_content.rst

 Think of every instance of the Drive object acting like a Google Drive or like Dropbox.

-By sharing the Drive between components through the LightningFlow, several components can have a shared place to read (persistent Drives) or read and write (temporary Drives) files from.
+By sharing the Drive between components through the LightningFlow, several components can have a shared place to read (``s3://`` Drives) or read and write (``lit://`` Drives) files from.

 Limitations
 ^^^^^^^^^^^

-These limitations only apply to Amazon S3 buckets (persistent Drives)
+These limitations only apply to ``s3://`` Drives:

 * There is no top level “shareable” S3 drive object.
 Each S3 Drive is owned by a particular Work.

-* S3 buckets cannot be mounted as Drives at the runtime of a work.
+* S3 buckets cannot be mounted as Drives at the runtime of a Work.
 The `Drive` object must be initialized in a Flow and passed to a Work through its initialization arguments.

 * Whenever a Drive is mounted to a Work, the indexing process will be done again for the provided S3 bucket.
 This may lead to performance issues with particularly large S3 buckets.
 For context, 1M files with 2-3 levels of nesting takes less than 1 second to index.